 My research interests include the genetic and environmental regulation and physiological roles of ascorbate (vitamin C) in plants.
 Most of our research is carried out in tomato.

-The regulation of vitamin C content in tomato fruit is interesting for two reasons: firstly tomato is a major source of vitamin C for the consumer, and secondly antioxidants, such as ascorbate, play important roles in plant and fruit development and stress tolerance and can also improve fruit conservation as we have previously shown (Stevens et al 2008).
+The regulation of vitamin C content in tomato fruit is interesting for two reasons: firstly tomato is a major source of vitamin C for the consumer, and secondly antioxidants, such as ascorbate, play important roles in plant and fruit development, physiology and stress tolerance and can also improve fruit conservation and yield as our publications have shown (Stevens et al 2008, Garchery et al 2013).

-The groups is also interested in the link between ascorbate redox state, enzymes controlling ascorbate redox state (ascorbate oxidase and ascorbate reductases) and the plant's response to the environment via the adaptation of primary and secondary metabolism.
+The group is especially interested in the link between ascorbate redox state, enzymes controlling the ascorbate redox state (principally ascorbate oxidase and ascorbate reductases) and their link with plant metabolism under different conditions (from gene regulation to whole plant physiology).

 Hélène Gautier, David Page, INRA Avignon